 How the Pandemic is Changing the Rules of Talent Management

-Coming out of the pandemic, some organizations will be leaders in treating their talent as a renewable resource, while other organizations will be left behind, focusing too much on wholesale layoffs and other wasteful practices.
-This is the moment to get your organization on the right side of that equation.
+Coming out of the pandemic, some organizations will lead in human capital management by treating their talent as a renewable resource.
+Others will lag, focusing on wasteful layoffs.
+This is the moment to position your organization for the future of work by prioritizing employee development and skill development.

 min